George Washington Carver National Monument First U.S. Monument Honoring African American, July 14, 1943

 Date: July 14, 1943

-World War II: After the Motor Torpedo Boat PT-109 is rammed and sunk by the Japanese destroyer Amagiri, Lt.
-John F. Kennedy, future U.S. president, saves all but two of his crew.
-Date: August 2, 1943 Read more on Wikipedia β π Other events on August 2 π Events on this day in 1943 π …
+World War II: German field marshal Friedrich Paulus surrenders to the Soviets at Stalingrad, followed two days later by the remainder of his Sixth Army, ending one of the war's fiercest battles.
+Date: January 31, 1943 Read more on Wikipedia β π Other events on January 31 π Events on this day in 1943 π …